charleslamb212/FROGGER-Game/README.md

  It is a one player game against the computer in that the cars and logs and turtles will be constantly flowing across the screen.
 The user will hit the arrow keys to maneuver Frogger across the game board.
-The game will signal a win when all three frogs reach their lilypads, and will signal a loss if they get hit by a car or obstacle or fall in the water.
+The game will signal a win when lilypads are reached, and will signal a loss if they get hit by an obstacle or fall in the water.

 ## Tech Stack: